-After considering both the proposal and our consultant's recommendation, our draft decision is to adopt Essential Water's wastewater sales forecasts (see Table 6.3).
+Our decision is to adopt Essential Water's wastewater sales forecasts (see Table 6.3).
+We considered Essential Water's proposal and our consultant's recommendation but did not receive any submissions on wastewater volumes.
 We consider the difference between the CIE's recommendations and Essential Water's proposal is not material enough to justify moving away from the proposal.

-Table 6.3 Draft decision on forecast wastewater (ML)
+Table 6.3 Decision on forecast wastewater (ML)